Skip to main content

 Configuring voice CSAT

-Voice CSAT is configured from Configure > CSAT in the sidebar.
+Voice CSAT is configured from the CSAT settings under the Analyze section of the sidebar.

 Step 1: Enable the survey